stcox/gke-wordpress/wordpress/README.md

 - a Google CloudSQL proxy container to a private, separate database on a shared CloudSQL database server

 ## Requirements
-An existing Kubernetes cluster, Redis, LetsEncrypt, and an Ingress controller.
+An existing Kubernetes cluster with active Redis, Kube-Lego, and an Ingress controller pods.

 Installation and Usage
 Visit USAGE.md.